Personal Injury Lawyers in Alabama

 Accidents can cause life-altering injuries and sometimes death.
 Knowing your rights and responsibilities as a plaintiff is important, but hiring a knowledgeable attorney can assist you through an often complex legal system.

 Guster Law Firm, LLC has been representing the injured in Alabama since 2002.
 We fight for our clients’ rights, standing up against even the most formidable opponents to pursue fair compensation for their medical bills, lost earnings, pain, suffering, and emotional trauma.
 Our Birmingham personal injury lawyers make your needs our top priority when pursuing a claim.

 What Are the Common Causes of Personal Injury Claims in Alabama?

 Accidents and personal injuries can occur in a number of ways, including as a result of medical errors, drunk drivers, defective products, and unsafe premises.

 Common causes of personal injury include:

-- Defective products such as medical devices, toys, and car parts, among other products, can cause serious injury and even death if they are not manufactured properly.
+- Items such as medical devices, toys, and car parts, among other products, can cause serious injury and even death if they are not manufactured properly.
 Children are often the most vulnerable to dangerous products, such as those containing small parts that present choking hazards or products that contain paint with toxic chemicals.

-- Unsafe premises are another potential cause of personal injury.
-When a property owner or manager fails to keep the premises safe for visitors, guests, or tenants, dangerous accidents such as slip and fall injuries can occur.
+- When a property owner or manager fails to keep the premises safe for visitors, guests, or tenants, dangerous accidents such as slip and fall injuries can occur.
 These cases fall under the category of premises liability.

 - such as medication errors, wrong diagnosis, or unnecessary surgeries, can cause serious injuries or even death.
 Medical errors are usually the result of doctor or other health care provider’s failure to provide standard treatment or care.